emqx/blog/en/202511/connecting-to-serverless-mqtt-broker-with-mqttnet-in-csharp.md

 ![Authentication & ACL](https://assets.emqx.com/images/d8f21d98e7330420f48323bada622839.png)

-### 4. Using TLS/SSL
+### Step 4: Implementing Secure Connection with TLS/SSL in C# MQTTnet

-When connecting to EMQX Serverless, it is important to note that it relies on a multi-tenant architecture, which enables multiple users to share a single EMQX cluster.
-In order to ensure the security and reliability of data transmission within this multi-tenant environment, TLS is required.
-And if the server is utilizing a self-signed certificate, you must download the corresponding CA file from the deployment overview panel and provide it during the connection setup process.
+When connecting to a public or multi-tenant **MQTT Broker** like EMQX Serverless, **TLS/SSL** is required to ensure secure and reliable data transmission.
+If the broker uses a self-signed certificate, you must download the CA file and provide it during the connection setup.
+This section demonstrates the **C# MQTT TLS configuration**.

 To add TLS and set the certificate file to the `MqttClientOptionsBuilder` instance, you can use `WithTls()`.
 The following code snippet shows how to create a TLS instance of `MqttClientOptionsBuilder`: